gm-m/alias-search/README.md

 - **Dynamic Search**: As you type in the search input, the extension dynamically suggests matching aliases and displays relevant information.
 - **Category Support**: Organize aliases into categories for easier management and retrieval.

+### Compatibility

+This Extension is compatible with both Chromium-based browsers (e.g., Google Chrome, Microsoft Edge) and Firefox.

 ## Getting Started

+### For Chromium-based Browsers (e.g., Google Chrome, Microsoft Edge)

-1. Download the extension files from the repository.
+1. Clone the repository.
+2. Run `npm i && npm run build`.
-2. Open your browser's extension management page (e.g., `chrome://extensions` for Chrome).
+3. Open your browser's extension management page (`chrome://extensions`).
-3. Enable "Developer mode" (usually found in the top right corner).
+4. Enable "Developer mode" (usually found in the top right corner).
-4. Click on "Load unpacked" and select the folder containing the extension files.
+5. Click on "Load unpacked" and select the folder containing the extension files.
+6. Open the extension settings to add your preferred search aliases.
+7. Press the shortcut to open the search input, then use it to quickly access your aliases while browsing.

+### For Firefox

+1. Clone the repository.
+2. Run `npm i && npm run buildFirefox`.
+3. Open your browser's extension management page by typing `about:debugging` in the address bar.
+4. Click on "This Firefox" (in newer versions of Firefox) or "Load Temporary Add-on" (in older versions).
+5. Select the `manifest.json` file from the folder containing the extension files.
-5. Open the extension settings to add your preferred search aliases.
+6. Open the extension settings to add your preferred search aliases.
-6. Use the search input to quickly access your aliases while browsing.
+7. Press the shortcut to open the search input, then use it to quickly access your aliases while browsing.

+Note: In Firefox, the extension will be loaded temporarily and will be removed when you restart the browser.